Is there anything I should do during the Winter for my Roof?

 Another solution is installing a roof heat cable.
 They are fairly easy to install (if you don’t mind being up on a ladder.
 If heights are a problem, either hire a professional, or rent a lift from our rental center) but should be done before there is snow on the roof.
 Fall is a good time to hang them.
 They have pros and cons, like any product.
 Anything that is electrically operated is going to increase your utility bill during the winter months.
 It’s best to only run them when there is snow in the area that the cable is installed, rather than leaving them plugged in all winter.
 Heat Cables also cause melting of snow, into water, and of course, there’s a good chance that the water will refreeze.

 Calcium Chloride Ice Melt is another option.
 Keep an eye on your roof and toss some up on the eaves if you suspect an ice buildup is starting to take place.
 Do NOT use regular sidewalk ice melt.
 That will cause damage to plants, paint and the metal (gutters) where the water will drain.
 It must be specifically labeled roofing ice melt.

-Another Solution – assuming you have a traditional asphalt shingle covered roof – is to install a metal roof.
-Metal roofing from All American Steel not only gives your home a sleek different look, but sheds snow and water much more efficiently.
+Finally – assuming you have a traditional asphalt shingle covered roof – is the biggest investment you can make to your roof, is to install a metal roof.
+Metal roofing from All American Steel not only gives your home a glorious look, but sheds snow and water much more efficiently.

 But, getting back to ice dams… the root of the problem may be the most expensive and most important, however.
 Improving attic insulation and ventilation.
 Keeping heat out of the attic and eaves from melting the snow on the roof is the best way to prevent ice dam formation.